Preeti-deora/Preeti-deora/README.md

 - 👋 Hi, I’m @Preeti-deora
 - 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...c,html
+- 🌱 I’m currently learning ...c,html,web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...